PacketFire/packetfire_site/content/post/hackpark-boot2-root-writeup.md

 ---

 ## Introduction:
-The Hackpark challenge was deceptively simple to start with.
-I felt that I had made a ton of ground early on to establish a foothold on the host but discovering a pivot point from a low-privileged user to System took me a significantly longer time.
-However, it was satifsying to find as the escalation point could function as a persistent high privileged backdoor.
+The Hackpark challenge was deceptively simple in the initial exploratory phase.
+I had gained a ton of ground early on while I established a foothold on the host but discovering a pivot point from a low-privileged user to System took me significantly longer, primarily due to my unfamiliarity with Windows.

 ## Environment
-The attack takes place on a flat network consisting of the attack host, a freshly-booted Kali Linux livecd, and the the target host which I knew contained 2 flags to capture.
+The attack takes place on a flat network consisting of the attack host, a freshly-booted Kali Linux livecd, and the the target host.
 Nothing else was known about the host prior to the attack other than that the host was most likely a Windows host.

 ## Attack
-Prior to starting initial recon, I opened up a metasploit console and connected it to the msfdb postgres backend to gather any information that I had found.
+Prior to starting initial recon, I opened up a metasploit console and connected it to the msfdb postgres backend to gather any information that I had found into a single point.
+I also had setup burp suite to run on port 8080 and configured the local CA in Firefox.

 ### Host enumeration
-I started with an initial SYN, OS and Version scan of the host to attempt to identify at a high level what I was looking at.
+After this initial setup, I started with a SYN, OS and Version scan of the host to attempt to identify at a high level what I was looking at.

 ```
 msf5 > db_nmap -sS -sV -O 10.10.167.66